rgordonatrsgc/ics4u-isp-gamebible/README.md

 *In the section below, sketch out a plan for your application.
 This is where you will spend the majority of your time in completing the ISP proposal.
 Think through what you hope to create and as needed, adjust your responses to the questions above.*

-The home screen is what the user will be shown when the app is opsned?
+The home screen is what the user will be shown when the app is opened.
 They will then have the option to browse all the games in the app, or to only browse the games playable to them due to their limitations.
 If "BROWSE ALL GAMES" is selected, the app will open a view with a list of all the games.
-If the user choses "BROWSE BY FILTER" they will be directed to a screen where they can select their limitations and be refered to a page that displays all the games available for them to play.
+If the user choses "BROWSE BY FILTER," they will be directed to a screen where they can select their limitations and be refered to a page that displays all the games available for them to play.

 ![Home](https://github.com/rsgc-jones-n/ics4u-isp-gamebible/blob/master/Game%20Bible/Home%20&%20Browse.png?raw=true)

-After the user selects a game they would like to open, a gave view will be displayed, customised to the game rhey selected. the game view will include the required materials and players, a discriptiom of the game, the rules and possibly other features like a video explaination etc.
+After the user selects a game they would like to open, a gave view will be displayed customised to the game rhey selected. the game view will include the required materials and players, a discriptiom of the game, the rules and possibly other features like a video explaination etc. All of these different views will have back buttons so that the user will be able to easily navigate through the pages.

 ![Game](https://github.com/rsgc-jones-n/ics4u-isp-gamebible/blob/master/Game%20Bible/Game.png?raw=true)